Corinne Jacker: Writing career

 Jacker moved to New York City at age 25 with the goal of establishing herself as a writer.
-She was over 40 by time she achieved significant success, with the townworks she most known for.
+She was over 40 by time she achieved significant success, with the works she is most known for.
 Her 1975 Off-Broadway play "Bits & Pieces", which won an Obie and her 1976 play "Harry Outside" which also won the Obie Award.
 She wrote a number of other plays as well including My Life where, in 1976, Christopher Reeve was acting when he was cast for the title role in Superman.

 Ms. Jacker also wrote several TV scripts including the episode "John Adams, President," for the mini-series The Adams Chronicles, in 1976; as well as episodes of The Best of Families in 1977, both produced for public television.

 In 1981 Jacker became the head writer for soap opera Another World on NBC but writing for a daytime soap was not a job she enjoyed.
 After just one season she quit and later told a biographer "I hated it."